Robert Durst's lawyers say he has bladder cancer and ask to postpone trial indefinitely

-Due to a "myriad of life-threatening health issues," Durst's legal team filed an emergency motion asking for his murder trial not to resume on Monday.

-"We are very concerned about his health," Durst's attorney Dick DeGuerin said.
+"We are very concerned about his health," Durst's attorney Dick DeGuerin told CNN.
 "He's really gone down in the last year.
 He's been in and out of clinics and hospitals frequently."

 Durst, heir to a New York real estate empire, was present at his most recent court hearing on March 17.